-The HRA-NCA Compensation Survey and the Government Contractors Compensation Survey contain a new section, published at the end of the detailed Jobs Section: Level Roll-ups.
+The NCA Compensation Survey and the Government Contractors Compensation Survey contain a new section, published at the end of the detailed Jobs Section: Level Roll-ups.
 With the new job leveling methodology for 2011, the survey introduced a new way to describe jobs and job functions within each family.
 For example, Accounting and Finance is further subdivided into Accounting, Financial Planning, Financial Analysis, Internal Auditing, Tax, Contracts, and Purchasing.
 This provides greater granularity when describing each job, but it also obligates the respondent to choose among similar or somewhat overlapping functions.

 Although a large organization may employ an Accountant III and a Tax Accountant III to focus on their respective areas of specialty, a smaller organization typically assigns both responsibilities to the same person.
 As a result, whereas in past surveys all respondent would assign all three of these individuals to the same generic “Senior Accountant” title, respondents in the 2011 survey more likely assigned two of the individuals to Accountant III and the tax accountant to Tax Accountant III.